OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 RP 32 Part 1
 ------------

-This problem will help you understand code that processes infinite sequences.
+This problem will help you understand code that creates infinite sequences.

 .. avembed:: Exercises/PL/RP32part1.html ka